A16 Restaurant Review, San Francisco

 Opened in 2004, A16 has since been present on many top Italian restaurant lists.
 It is a very popular restaurant in the Marina district, with prime time reservations needing to be booked a week or two in advance.
-Reviews on several sites included a fair amount of 1 or 2 star reviews from disappointed people.
 This restaurant is serious about wine and pairing.
+Our last visit was in the summer of 2012.

 Wine prices by the glass are reasonable but are tiny.
 A better bet is a carafe that can serve almost 3 glasses.
 C Luli Chardonnay was $23.

-Decor, Vibe – This is a loud place with lots of ‘pretty people’ in their 30’s and 40’s.
+Decor, Vibe – This is a loud place with lots of folks of all ages.
+Families, young adults, and the older set.
 The decor is a little understated.

 Wine Board